 This can be a good option if you’re on the fringe of the next credit score tier.
 For example, a 720 credit score places you firmly in the “good credit” range but you don’t quite have “excellent credit” (yet).

-Even though you don’t have the recommended 740 credit score for an excellent card such as the Chase Sapphire Preferred®, your other credit factors can make up the difference.
+Even though you don’t have the recommended 740 credit score for an excellent card such as the Chase Sapphire Preferred® Card, your other credit factors can make up the difference.

 With either tool, you will need to enter your name, street address, and the last 4 digits of your Social Security number.